fractal6/fractal6.go/CONTRIBUTING.md

 - fix: A bug fix
 - perf: A code change that improves performance
 - refactor: A code change that neither fixes a bug nor adds a feature
-- style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+- typo: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
 - build: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
 - test: Adding missing tests or correcting existing tests
 - docs: Documentation only changes